Frequently Asked Questions

 - Do I have to be a specialist to work in DIO?

 - You do not have to be a specialist to work within our organisation.
 DIO is a leading intelligence organisation because it targets exceptional individuals during the recruitment process.
-Staff vacancies are open to people from all disciplines and we employ people who can offer a variety of skills and not just an academic qualification.
+Vacancies are open to people from all disciplines and we employ people who can offer a variety of skills and not just an academic qualification.
 When we recruit, we look for problem-solving capabilities and the capacity to think innovatively and form judgments.

 - Are all positions within DIO analytical positions?